Here are five easy steps you can take now to support a healthy immune system:

-- Eat sufficient protein – aim for lean (preferably) organic meat, fish, game, quinoa (a South American grain), eggs, pulses combined with grains, dairy foods or tofu.
+- Eat sufficient Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… – aim for lean (preferably) organic meat, fish, game, quinoa (a South American grain), eggs, pulses combined with grains, dairy foods or tofu.

 - Herbs and spices contain immune-supporting nutrients – for example, add turmeric to rice; grate ginger into stir fries or on to vegetables; make tea from the Cat’s Claw herb; add aloe vera to drinks.

 - Avoid sugar – it can suppress the immune system.

 - Reduce ‘bad’ fats and increase ‘good’ fats: The ideal immune-boosting diet is, in essence, no different from the ideal diet for anyone.
 Since immune cells are produced rapidly during an infection, sufficient protein is essential.
 Eating the right kinds of fats is important too.
 Diets high in saturated (processed meat like burgers and sausages, dairy) or hydrogenated There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
 The body requires good fats (polyunsaturated and monounsaturated) in order to… (biscuits and cakes) suppress immunity and clogs up the system, while essential fats – found in oily fish, nuts and seeds – boost immune function.